Best Bowling Shoes for Men (2026): Performance vs Budget Picks

 Surface / Approach Tip

 Start with the included sole, note where your finish position lands relative to the foul line, and adjust from there between games.
-Lower numbers on the 3G bowling shoes for men scale give more friction; higher numbers increase glide.
+Lower numbers on the 3G scale give more friction, higher numbers add glide.

 Fit Note